British Rail Class 701: Features

-The Class 701 features regenerative braking, wide gangways between coaches, wide doors for ease and efficiency of boarding and alighting, 2+2 seating arrangement throughout, Wi-Fi, at-seat USB charging points, real-time passenger information screens, air conditioning, bicycle spaces (three for each five coaches), and accessible toilets for disabled passengers (one in each five coaches).
-SWR will also provide a complimentary entertainment service called "SWR|Stream" for passengers with devices connected to the onboard WiFi.
+The Class 701 features regenerative braking, wide gangways between coaches, wide doors for ease and efficiency of boarding and alighting, 2+2 seating arrangement throughout, Wi-Fi, at-seat USB charging points, real-time passenger information screens, air conditioning, and bicycle spaces (three for each five coaches).

+The trains also have Universal Accessible Toilets (UATs) - one toilet in each five coaches, and for the first time in Britain, they are bioreactor Controlled Emission Toilets (CETs), rather than the "conventional" CETs of other British trains.
+By releasing onboard-treated wastewater, the waste tanks last longer before being emptied.

 Each five-car train has 274 seats with room for 361 standing passengers, while a ten-car set will seat 556 passengers with space for 746 standing.
-The trains also feature external door cameras, and monitors within the cab, to allow for Driver Controlled Operation.
+The trains also feature external door cameras, and monitors within the cab, to allow for driver-controlled operation (where the driver is responsible for the opening and closing of passenger doors).